enthought/traits/docs/source/TUIUG/intro.rst

 The Traits UI package is designed to be toolkit-independent.
 Programs that use Traits UI do not need to explicitly import or call any particular GUI toolkit code unless they need some capability of the toolkit that is not provided by Traits UI.
-However, *some* particular toolkit be installed on the system in order to actually display GUI windows.
+However, *some* particular toolkit must be installed on the system in order to actually display GUI windows.

 Traits UI uses a separate package, enthought.etsconfig, to determine which GUI